Currency:USD $

 • This training enables the AI to understand and perform necessary actions within the game environment.

 For this system to function, developers must provide copious hours of gameplay footage before the game's release.
-This data is crucial to ensure high success rates for the AI, as players of Sony's first-party titles expect robust functionality.
+This data is crucial to deliver high success rates for the AI, as players of Sony's first-party titles expect robust functionality.

 Implications and Speculations